FeatureToggleStudy/alv-portal/README.md

 1. First authenticate locally against the internal docker repository as follows: `docker login alvch-dockerv2-local.jfrog.io`.
     * Once executed, the credentials will be stored permanently in your docker config file.
-1. To build the image, execute `./mvnw clean install -P docker-build`
+1. To build the image, execute `./mvnw clean install -P docker`
-1. To build and push the image, execute `./mvnw clean install -P docker-build-push`
+1. To build and push the image, execute `./mvnw clean install -P docker -Ddocker-push`
     * Pushing docker images locally is usually not needed.
 It will be performed by the CICD toolchain automatically.

 ### Run